Polynomial Chaos-based Stochastic Model Predictive Control: An Overview and Future Research Directions: Polynomial Chaos: An Efficient Uncertainty Propagation Framework

 \item \textbf{Orthogonality relation:} The set of polynomials $\{\phi_n(\xi)\}$, belongs to the class of orthogonal polynomials if, for $n,m \in \Nz$ and support $S$ of the measure $\mu$, the relation

 is satisfied, where $h_n$ are scalars, and $\delta_{nm} = 1$ for $n=m$ and 0 otherwise.
 The above expression provides $\EE[\phi_n(\xi)\phi_m(\xi)]$ and is often represented as the inner product $\inprod{\phi_n}{\phi_m}$.
-Refer to \cite[Table 1]{2014_PCE_Sudret} for the values of $h_n$ in some standard families of orthogonal polynomials.
-The set of polynomials is made orthonormal by dividing each $\phi_n(\xi)$ by $h_n$. \\
+Refer to \cite[Table B.6]{Spectral_UQ_2010} for the values of $h_n$ in some standard families of orthogonal polynomials.
+The set of polynomials is made orthonormal by dividing each $\phi_n(\xi)$ by $h_n$.
+There exists a linear transformation to convert a vector of monomials to a vector with a polynomial basis and vice versa \cite{Wan2023}.

 \begin{example} The uncertainty $\xi$ is uniformly distributed in the interval $[-1, 1]$, that is pdf $f_\xi(x) = 1/2$ for $x \in [-1, 1]$, otherwise zero.
 Table \ref{tab:poly_distri} implies that Legendre polynomials should be used.
 The first four normalized Legendre polynomials are given by